fglock/Perlito/README-perlito5-Java.md

   - TODO - syntax for Java method calls - typed argument lists are work in progress

+    - TODO document method resolution order

-  - Perl modules using extensions can be precompiled ahead-of-time in `perlito5.jar`, by adding a `use` statement in `src5/util/jperl.pl`
+  - Perl modules using extensions can be precompiled ahead-of-time in `perlito5.jar`, by adding an extra `use` statement in `src5/util/jperl.pl`

-    - TODO - interoperation of "ahead-of-time" compiler extensions and "eval-string" extensions is untested
+    - TODO add tests - interoperation of "ahead-of-time" compiler extensions and "eval-string" extensions

 Java extensions in ahead-of-time (pre-compilation) mode